Skip to content

 Horse and jockey racing at full gallop, representing the spirit of the Gold Cup

-Red Splash won the first Gold Cup at 5/1; the race was barely two miles long, yet its destiny as the sport's ultimate championship was already written.
+Red Splash won the first Gold Cup at 5/1, yet its destiny as the sport's ultimate championship was already written.

 The inaugural Cheltenham Gold Cup was run on 12 March 1924, won by Red Splash at odds of 5/1.
-The race was originally over two miles, a far cry from the three miles and two furlongs it covers today.
+The race covered three miles and three furlongs, close to the three miles and two and a half furlongs it runs over today.
 It carried a modest prize fund, but its significance was clear from the start: this was to be the championship race of National Hunt racing, the ultimate test of stamina and jumping ability over fences.

 1927